magomimmo/modern-cljs/doc/tutorial-03.md

 We already saw how `lein-cljsbuild` plugin helped us in managing the build, the configuration and the running of CLJS code.
-In a similar way, we're going to use [lein-ring][3] plugin to manage and automate common [ring][2] tasks.
+In a similar way, we're going to use the [lein-ring][3] plugin to manage and automate common [ring][2] tasks.

 To install `lein-ring`, add it as a plugin to your `project.clj`.
 As for `lein-cljsbuild`, if you're going to use it in every CLJ project, you can add it to your global profile (i.e. in `~/.lein/profiles.clj`).

-Like `lein-cljsbuild`, `lein-ring` plugin requires to be configurated by adding a `:ring` keyword to `project.clj`.
-The value of `:ring` has to contain a map of configuration options, but at the moment just one of them, the `:handler`, is required and has to refer a function we are going to define.
+Like `lein-cljsbuild`, `lein-ring` plugin can be configured by adding a `:ring` keyword to `project.clj`.
+The value of `:ring` has to contain a map of configuration options, but at the moment just one of them, `:handler`, is required and has to refer to a function we define below.

-Here are the required changes in the `project.clj`
+Here are the required changes to `project.clj`

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"